demustamas/Mathemathical-Modeling-Practice/README.md

 Besides training the models, the learning rate is hypertuned and bootstrapping is applied for final test measure.

 Best performance: VGG16 with transform learning

-Major finding: All models result in random classifier for the test data
+Major finding: All models behave as random classifier on the test data

 ![Results](/tex_graphs/bootstrap_results.png)